Breathe Like a Professional Athlete with Myofunctional Therapy

 • Difficulty breathing during exercise

-• Feeling fatigued or short of breath frequently
+• Frequent fatigue or shortness of breath

 Combining Myofunctional Therapy with Other Treatments